mariuszmspace/my-links/README.md

 - [CloudTracker](https://github.com/duo-labs/cloudtracker) - Find over-privileged IAM users and roles by comparing CloudTrail logs with current IAM policies. -- `Python`
 - [Cloud Custodian](https://github.com/cloud-custodian/cloud-custodian) - Rules engine for managing public cloud accounts and resources via policies, by Capital One -- `various lang`
 - [Cloud Security Suite (cs-suite)](https://github.com/SecurityFTW/cs-suite) - One stop tool for auditing the security posture of AWS/GCP/Azure infrastructure -- `Python pip`
+- [Cloud Spanner Emulator](https://cloud.google.com/spanner/docs/emulator) - For Google Cloud / GCP, official -- `various lang`
 - [ClusterCloner](https://github.com/doitintl/ClusterCloner) - Reads the Kubernetes clusters in one location (optionally filtering by labels) and clones them into another (or just outputs JSON as a dry run), to/from AWS, GCP, and Azure -- `Golang`
 - [Complete AWS IAM Reference](https://iam.cloudonaut.io/) - Unofficial but concise -- `collection`
 - [credstash](https://github.com/fugue/credstash) - Secrets management using AWS KMS -- `Python pip`
 - [CrowdStrike Reporting Tool for Azure (CRT)](https://github.com/CrowdStrike/CRT) - Quickly and easily review excessive permissions in their Azure AD environments to help determine configuration weaknesses and provide advice to mitigate this risk -- `PowerShell`
+- [Diagrams](https://diagrams.mingrammer.com/) - Diagrams lets you draw the cloud system architecture in Python code, it was born for prototyping a new system architecture without any design tools, diagram as code -- `Python`
 - [Disposible Cloud Environment (DCE)](https://dce.readthedocs.io/en/latest/home.html) - Temporary, limited Amazon Web Services (AWS) accounts.
 Accounts can be “leased” for a period of time or up to a pre-determined budget amount.
 When the period of time is reached or the maximum budgeted amount is exceeded, the lease is expired -- `Golang`
 - [eb_deploy](https://github.com/ThoughtWorksStudios/eb_deployer) - Elastic Beanstalk blue-green deployment automation -- `Ruby gem`
 - [EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) - CLI for Elastic Beanstalk -- `Python`